Master student projects

 Supervisor: Torkild Bakken

 We explore the fauna, species diversity and distribution along the Norwegian coast and in the deep Norwegian Sea.
 Projects will include taxonomy of different marine organisms, description of species, and assessment of diversity.
 We regularly find species new to science and learn a lot about species' distribution that previously have been overlooked or never dealt with.
-Through morphological and molecular identification of specimens we make descriptions and keys for identification.
+Through morphological and molecular dentification of specimens we make descriptions and keys for identification.
 Integrated with DNA barcoding, new insight in our diversity is assessed, often leading to higher diversity measures than we thought we had.
-Would you like to contribute to obtain a better understanding of our marine biodiversity?
+Would you like to contribute to obtain a better understanding of biodiversity in the ocean?

-You will learn: identification of species by morpholgy and DNA barcoding; field work, use of different methods and sampling gear; use GIS to assess distribution; how scientific collections in museums work, and contribute to them; assess nature types.
+You will learn: identification of species by morphology and DNA barcoding; field work, use of different methods and sampling gear; use GIS to assess distribution; how scientific collections in museums work, and contribute to build museums’ scientific collections; assess nature types.
 Sampling methods may include both traditional gear for soft and hard bottom habitats, but also technology using under water robotics.

 Genetic diversity in closely related non-biting midges